shauryanegi/shauryanegi/README.md

 - 🔭 I’m currently working on a project which predicts the future prices of Bitcoin and other Altcoins

-- 🌱 I’m currently learning Deep Learning with Time Series data
+- 🌱 I’m currently learning Javascript so that I could implement Deep Learning Models on the browser using TensorFlow.js

 - 👯 I’m looking to collaborate on Projects,Tech Articles

-- 💬 Talk to me about Data Science, Machine Learning, Deep Learning , Blockchain and Cryptocurrencies
+- 💬 Talk to me about Software Development, Data Science, Machine Learning, Deep Learning , Blockchain and Cryptocurrencies